LAAC-LSCP/laac-lscp.github.io/docs/administrative-platforms.md

 ### Record your work time

+Depending on the nature of your contract, you may have to record your work time or not.
+Ask Philippe or Radhia if you need to do this.

 At the end of every month (before the 7th of the next month), you will need to record your worked and absence days.
 You should be reminded of that task by an email when the time comes.
 You need to use the [tempo](https://tempo.cnrs.fr){:target="_blank"} website.
 Log in using your sesame credentials.